I love old photos.

 When I started college in September 2009, I found myself in the heart of Winnipeg’s Exchange District.
-The downtown Red River College – the Roblin Centre – was surrounded by cool and chic shops to poke around during breaks.
+The downtown Red River College Polytechnic campus – the Roblin Centre.
+It was surrounded by cool and chic shops to poke around during breaks.
 One was an awesome antique store called Antiques and Funk.

 While sniffing out new arrivals, I found a stack of black and white wedding photos.
 A gorgeous bride in a park with her wedding party.
 Two-feet of photos in plastic sleeves.
 I sifted through the pile.
 A beautiful woman in a 1950s-style dress wearing a whimsical veil.

 But when I checked the back of the photo, I was disappointed.
 No information.
-No even a photographer’s stamp.
+Not even a photographer’s stamp.

-I didn’t want to leave her there, so I chose a photo where she’s flipping back her veil, playfully though she seemed shy.
+I didn’t want to leave her there, so I chose a photo where she’s flipping back her veil, playfully though she seems shy.